hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 - HotelCode: The associated hotel code where the outlet is located.
 In other words, this code is what links outlets to hotels.
 - Phone: The outlet phone number to call from the app
 - Country Code: the 3-digit ISO standard for where the outlet is located i.e. UAE
+- CuisineCode: a code that identifies the main cuisine of the outlet.
+Please see a [list of possible cuisine codes](#cuisine-codes).
+- Amenities - a comma-delimited list of applicable amenities for this hotel.
+Please note that each included amenity must have a corresponding app string to translate to local language.
+Please refer to the Amenities section to see a [list of available outlet amenities](#outlet-amenities).
 - Generic1: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.
 - Generic2: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.
 - Generic3: A generic field that can be used in case it is needed for some apps.
 By default this should be empty.